Looking for a public record?

 Attn: Public Records Request

-Please don’t hesitate to call us at 520-887-1010 if you have any questions or need help filling it out.
+Please do not hesitate to reach out to us if you have any questions or require assistance.

 Legal Points and Authorities Pertaining to Release of Public Records